 - Dr Adnan Tufail, Moorfields Eye Hospital, UK

-- Professor Steffen Schmitz-Valckenberg, University of Utah
+- Professor Steffen Schmitz-Valckenberg, University of Utah, USA

 - Professor Robert Finger, University of Bonn, Germany